drekka/StoryTeller/index.md

 ## Story Teller keys

-The core difference between Story Teller and all other logging frameworks is Story Teller's ability to use object as a key for a logging statement.
-This key can be anything you want - An account object, a user, a class, a string, or any other valid Objective-C object.
+The core difference between Story Teller and all other logging frameworks is Story Teller's ability to use any object as a category for a logging statement.
+Story Teller uses the term *'key'* instead of category.
+The key for a statement can be anything you want - An account object, user object, a class, string, or any other valid Objective-C object.
 Whatever makes sense in your app.
 Here are some examples:

 ```objc
 STLog(user, "User %@ is logging", user.id);